robbie-cahill/tunnelmole-client/README.md

 ### Contributing
 There is no big company behind Tunnelmole and currently there is only one maintainer so any help is greatly appreciated!.

-If you'd like a bug fixed or missing feature added, the fastest way to make that happen is to implement the changes yourself!.
+If you'd like a bug fixed or missing feature added, the fastest way to make that happen is to implement the changes yourself.

 This repo has a few features to help with your developer experience including sample debugging configuration and hot reload.